TritonDataCenter/node-manta/docs/man/mfind.md

   Only return entries that have a name matching RegExp.
 RegExp is a Javascript Regular Expression.

-`-p, --parallel concurrency`
+`-p, --parallel NUM`
-  Limit concurrent operations to CONCURRENCY.
+  Limit concurrent operations to NUM.
 Default is 50.

 `-s, --size SIZE`
   Only list objects that are greater than SIZE bytes.